adrianpena100/adrianpena100/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Adrian Peña and I'm about to graduate in Computer Science with a passion for computer networking and cloud engineering.
+My name is Adrian Peña and I'm about to graduate in Computer Science with an interest in computer networking.
 With a background in customer-focused roles and technical education, I bring a unique mix of communication skills and technical knowledge.
 Currently, I'm diving into acquiring my CCNA certification and on a journey to learning DevOps.

 🛠️ **Technical Skills**
 * **Languages**: Python, Java, C++, C, HTML, CSS, JavaScript, Dart